-Table 1 · Type of Request S Administrative Review Administrative Decision (DDA) HPB Decision ZBA Decision P & Z / CC Decision Applicable Articles/Sections /Comments Ordinary maintenance of existing building (historic and non-historic) (with no changes to the exterior) NA NA NA NA NA Interior changes may require building, electrical, and/or other city permits Ordinary maintenance of historic buildings (with changes to the exterior) Yes Yes Appeal NA NA • Article 21.81(h) Ordinary maintenance of non- historic buildings (with changes to the exterior) NA NA NA NA NA Interior changes may require building, electrical, and/or other city permits Renovation or alteration of a building interior with no exterior façade changes in all Character Districts Yes Yes Appeal NA NA Article 4 shall apply if the structure is non-conforming Interior changes may require building, electrical, and/or other city permits 5.
+Type of Request w Administrative Review Administrative Decision (DDA) HPB Decision ZBA Decision P & Z / CC Decision Applicable Articles/Sections /Comments Ordinary maintenance of existing building (historic and non-historic) (with no changes to the exterior) NA NA NA NA NA Interior changes may require building, electrical, and/or other city permits Article 21 Review and Downtown Design Review Approval Ordinary maintenance of historic buildings (with changes to the exterior) Yes Yes Appeal NA NA Article 21.81(h) Certificate of Appropriateness req'd Ordinary maintenance of non- historic buildings (with changes to the exterior) NA NA NA NA NA Interior changes may require building, electrical, and/or other city permits Certificate of Appropriateness req'd Renovation or alteration of a building interior with no exterior façade changes in all Character Districts Yes Yes Appeal NA NA Article 4 shall apply if the structure is non-conforming Interior changes may require building, electrical, and/or other city permits 5.
 Renovation, alteration or addition to a building in the Historic Core 6.
 Construction of a new building within the Historic Core Yes Yes Appeal Dim Var.
-Article 21.81 shall apply Certificate of Appropriateness req'd Certificate of Appropriateness may be administratively approved for all requests that meet Article 21.81 Any decision on variances to dimensional elements limited to building height and building setbacks shall be made by the Board of Adjustment after a recommendation on the same by the HPB Decision on all other applications that do not meet Article 21 (except dimensional variances) shall be made by the HPB after Administrative Review and recommendation to the HPB Decision of the HPB on such requests shall be final 7.
+Article 21.81 shall apply Certificate of Appropriateness req'd Certificate of Appropriateness may be administratively approved by the Downtown Design Administrator for all requests that meet Article 21.81 Any decision on variances to dimensional elements limited to building height and building setbacks shall be made by the Board of Adjustment after a recommendation on the same by the HPB Decision on all other applications that do not meet Article 21 (except dimensional variances) shall be made by the HPB after Administrative Review and recommendation to the HPB Decision of the HPB on such requests shall be final 7.
 Demolition of a building within the Historic Core Yes Rec.
-Only Yes Article 21.81(h) shall apply HPB approval is required prior to application to the City Property Maintenance Department for a building permit for demolition HPB makes a final decision on the request after a duly advertised Public Hearing on the request Appeals to the decision of the HPB shall be made to the Circuit Court of Daviess County 8.
+Only Yes Article 21.81(h) shall apply HPB approval of COA is required prior to application to the City Property Maintenance Department for a building permit for demolition HPB makes a final decision on the request after a duly advertised Public Hearing on the request Appeals to the decision of the HPB shall be made to the Circuit Court of Daviess County 8.
 Renovation, alteration, or addition to a building in any Character District other than the Historic Core 9.
 Construction of a new building within any Character District other than the Historic Core Yes Yes Appeal Dim.
 Var.
-Article 21 shall apply Certificate of Appropriateness Certificate of Appropriateness may be administratively approved for all requests that meet Article 21 Any decision on variances to dimensional elements limited to building height and building setbacks shall be made by the Board of Adjustment after a recommendation on the same by the HPB Decision on all other applications that do not meet Article 21 (except dimensional variances) shall be made by the HPB after Administrative Review and recommendation to the HPB Decision of the HPB on such requests shall be final Demolition of a building within any character district other than the Historic Core Yes Yes Appeal NA NA Article 21.8 shall apply Appeals are heard by the HPB Requires demolition permit from the City.
+Article 21 shall apply Certificate of Appropriateness req'd Certificate of Appropriateness may be administratively approved for all requests that meet Article 21 Any decision on variances to dimensional elements limited to building height and building setbacks shall be made by the Board of Adjustment after a recommendation on the same by the HPB Decision on all other applications that do not meet Article 21 (except dimensional variances) shall be made by the HPB after Administrative Review and recommendation to the HPB Decision of the HPB on such requests shall be final 10.
+Demolition of a building within any character district other than the Yes Yes Appeal N/A NA NA Article 21.8 shall apply Requires demolition permit from the City.